-Health Problems in Urban Communities AFL 161 (same as SOC 161) 3 crs.
-3 hrs.
+Health Problems in Urban Communities (same as SOC 161) AFL 161

 This course analyzes the relationships between economic and social factors, and the delivery of health care services in urban communities.
 Attention is given to community needs related to HIV/AIDS, tuberculosis, mortality rates, prevention, and education.
 Guest lecturers and workshops are presented.